Skip to content

 OSG David Swanson Award

-“David was the founding director of the Holland Computing Center at the University of Nebraska–Lincoln and a tireless advocate for the OSG,” said Brian Bockelman, who David mentored.
-“Through his leadership, Nebraska went from simple ‘users’ of the OSG to having team members become part of the OSG management.
-David himself ultimately went on to become the OSG Council Chair in 2016 and helped steer the OSG through his calm, steady influence.
+“David was the founding director of the Holland Computing Center at the University of Nebraska–Lincoln and a tireless advocate for OSG,” said Brian Bockelman, who David mentored.
+“Through his leadership, Nebraska went from simple ‘users’ of OSG to having team members become part of OSG management.
+David himself ultimately went on to become the OSG Council Chair in 2016 and helped steer OSG through his calm, steady influence.
 Beyond his formal appointments, he was a close friend and mentor to many in the OSG community and always available to provide well-needed insight and thoughts to others.”

 Award Recipients

-- Anirvan Shukla, University of Hawaiʻi at Mānoa — awarded and presented in 2020
+• Aashish Tripathee, University of Michigan — awarded and presented in 2023

 Connor Natzke, the 2022 David Swanson Award recipient, was a Ph.D. student from Colorado School of Mines who attended the 2019 OSG School.
 He almost immediately applied the lessons learned from the School to an OSG Access Point for his research in nuclear structure.
 Connor spoke about using high throughput computing to decrease the time required for mapping data correction factors for a gamma-ray detector array.
 This 6-month simulation campaign used over 15 years of computing time.